openhab/openhab-docs/configuration/items.md

 {: #syntax}
 ## Item Definition and Syntax

-Items are defined in the following syntax:
+Items are defined using the following syntax:

 ```java
 itemtype itemname "labeltext [stateformat]" <iconname> (group1, group2, ...) ["tag1", "tag2", ...] {bindingconfig}
 ```

-- All parts must be given in the order shown
+- Fields must be entered in the order shown
-- Parts `itemtype` and `itemname` are manadatory
+- `itemtype` and `itemname` are manadatory
-- All other parts are optional
+- All other fields are optional
-- In between the parts one or more spaces or tabs are allowed
+- Fields may be separated by one or more spaces, or tabs
-- One Item definition can span over multiple lines
+- An Item definition may span multiple lines

 **Examples:**